 In Norway, the Arctic fox, wolf and common guillemot are examples of critically threatened species.
 Species in this category that are considered to be at the greatest risk of extinction, either locally or globally.

 Species that need special protection or active management to safeguard them can be designated as priority species under the Nature Diversity Act.
-So far, nine priority species have been designated, all of which are also classified as critically endangered, endangered or vulnerable on the 2010 Red List.
+So far, 13 priority species have been designated.

 Species protected under special regulations